Kimberley, Norfolk: Governance

 Kimberley is part of the electoral ward of Wicklewood for local elections and is part of the district of South Norfolk.

 The village's national constituency is Mid Norfolk which has been represented by the Conservative George Freeman since 2010.

+The parish absorbed the parish of Carleton Forehoe on 1 April 1935.
+In 1931 the parish of Kimberley (prior to the merge) had a population of 163.

 War memorial

 Kimberley's war memorial is a wooden plaque in St. Peter's Church which lists the following names for the First World War: